-Once achieved, digital transformation paves the way for easier transitioning of SMEs in the short term from one state of growth to the one they desire.
+Once achieved, digital transformation paves the way for easier transitioning of SMEs in the short term from one state of growth to the desired other.
 Rather than playing catch-up, SMEs need to start re-inventing themselves to be both resilient and strategic.